 Debbie chose lockdown to make up a silk satin back crepe dress to die for.
 The pattern is an ancient Vogue pattern and she used the superweight satin back crepe to greatest effect by switching the right side on a panel.
 She said it wasn’t easy to work with and found an AO cutting mat and lots of wonder clips helped, and she did it!
 Sew beautiful!

-Q) What’s more useful than a non-iron super drapey and flattering floaty dress?
-A) A non-iron super drapey top and skirt that looks like a dress!
 The beauty is the versatility with wardrobe options a plenty.
 This ‘dress’ is made in a lovely heavy polyester georgette (georgette is a very light fabric so heavy is a relative term here).
 All self drafted because Emma is a clever chick.

 Effee said she bought this pink daisy print 100% cotton jersey fabric ‘by accident’ whilst looking for tailoring supplies, and then I guess this dress was accidentally made into this brilliantly happy swing dress from a self drafted pattern, and a jolly good accident it is too.